If you want to understand what is Observability, its importance, its benefits, and its components, this guide is for you.

 Logs

-A log is record of an event in your application.
-A log entry usually contains information about the event that occurred, including a timestamp, event description, severity level, and sometimes additional context like user IDs or session IDs.
+A log is a record of an event in your application.
+A log entry typically contains information about the event that occurred, including a timestamp, event description, severity level, and sometimes additional context, such as user IDs or session IDs.

 2023-11-20 10:15:32 INFO UserService: Starting getUserById for userId=12345